awsdocs/aws-security-hub-user-guide/doc_source/securityhub-prereq-orgs.md

 For information on setting up Organizations, see [Creating and managing an organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org.html) in the *AWS Organizations User Guide*\.

 After you set up your organization, your organization management account designates the Security Hub administrator account\.
 See [Designating a Security Hub administrator account](designate-orgs-admin-account.md)\.
+The Security Hub administrator account is also the delegated administrator account in Organizations\.

 The Security Hub administrator account then enables and manages other organization accounts as Security Hub member accounts\.
 See [Managing member accounts that belong to an organization](securityhub-accounts-orgs.md)\.